The Six-Week Summer Acting Intensive

 The Summer Acting Intensive is a six-week program based on the foundation of the full-time Two Year Certificate Acting Program curriculum.
 Like the Two Year Program, the Summer Intensive is built on the foundations of the Meisner Technique.
 Coursework includes acting, voice and speech, acting for camera, and dance.

-Classes are held Monday through Friday between the hours of 9 am and 6 pm, totaling 30 class hours per week.
+Classes are held Monday through Friday between the hours of 9:00am and 6:30pm, totaling 34 class hours per week.
 The program is designed for students with varying levels of experience and training; often, we have students of all ages come from across the United States and the world.
 The 2020 Summer Intensive runs from June 1st through July 10th, 2020.
 Orientation (required) is May 28th, 2020.

 Many students who complete the Six Week Summer Acting Intensive program wish to continue their studies in the full-time Two Year Certificate Acting Program and apply to do so.
 While acceptance to the full-time program is not guaranteed by attendance of the Summer Six Week Intensive, it’s a wonderful way for the school to get to know the student and vice versa, and we tend to look favorably on applicants who have completed the program.